All Episodes

 Okay, Commando.

-I kept buying like skinnier and skinnier pants, and then we are brought in an expert from Men's Fashion Bible GQ to weigh in.
+I kept buying like skinnier and skinnier pants, and then here we are.

-These guys were saying they kind of like mid thigh.
+These guys were saying they kind of like mid-thigh.

-Well, yeah, there's some basic anatomical practicality to the American men were just wearing everything entirely too bad.
+American men were just wearing everything entirely too bad.

 Only time will tell if this trend has legs.

-Um, who knew that there was a market for this?
+Who knew that there was a market for this?

-But Good Morning America has revealed a brand new fashion market.
+But good morning, America, has revealed a brand new fashion market.

-Uh Allie Velshe, CNN may be onto something.
+Allie Velshi, CNN, may be onto something.

-One more here of CNBC's uh squawk box.
+CNBC's squawk box.

-This is uh Jared Bernstein, he's the former economic advisor to Joe Biden.
+He's the former economic advisor to Joe Biden.

 By the way, we'll get into details on that.